 Sorig Khang International Nepal (S.K.I.N.) is a nonprofit organization that has contributed in many ways to the health and vitality of Nepal.
 With the help of international foundations such as Sorig First Aid, they have collaborated with various Amchis and Tibetan Medical clinics to provide relief aid to those that have needed urgent medical care in lieu of the recent 2015 Nepal earthquakes.
-S.K.I.N. hosted the 3rd International Congress on Sowa Rigpa in Kathmandu in 2014, and will again for the upcoming Traditional Tibetan Medicine Congress in 2017.
+S.K.I.N. hosted the 3rd and 4th International Congress on Sowa Rigpa in Kathmandu in 2014 and 2017.

 The vision of S.K.I.N. is to work in cooperation with local and international supporters to assist and fortify a sustainable future for Sowa Rigpa in Nepal.
 This will ensure this traditional science will not be lost, and remain relevant to share with a changing world.

 traditions of herbal medicine practiced for centuries in the Himalayas

 national and international experts and researchers, and all interested people to Nepal for collaborative conferences and seminars